The Square (restaurant): Menu (Mayfair) under Howard's tenure

-Howard wrote two volumes of The Square: The Cookbook: first volume Savoury released in 2012; second Sweet in 2013.
+Howard wrote two volumes of The Square: The Cookbook: the first volume Savoury released in 2012; and second Sweet in 2013.

 Chefs under Howard and Platts-Martin

 Head chefs

-The Square had gone through various head chefs while Howard had been its chef patron throughout most of his tenure.
+The Square had various head chefs while Howard had been its chef patron throughout most of his tenure.
 Rob Weston was one of the restaurant's chefs from December 1991 to 1993/1994.
 After working for three other world-class restaurants in London and Paris, Weston became its head chef in 1997 or 1998.
-In February 2013, Weston left The Square to become the head chef of a Chiswick restaurant La Trompette, owned by Nigel Platts-Martin and Bruce Poole, which was reopened later that period after refurbishment.
+In February 2013, Weston left The Square to become the head chef of Chiswick restaurant La Trompette, owned by Nigel Platts-Martin and Bruce Poole, which was reopened later after refurbishment.

-Australian chef Josh Pelham worked previously as a sous-chef of Kitchen W8, one of restaurants owned by Phil Howard, which earned its first Michelin star in 2011.
-Pelham was promoted head chef as announced in early March 2013.
+Australian chef Josh Pelham worked previously as a sous-chef of Kitchen W8, one of the restaurants owned by Phil Howard, which earned its first Michelin star in 2011.
+Pelham was promoted to head chef, announced in early March 2013.
 Pelham was reported in August 2013 to have taken the lower role of senior sous-chef since then.
-In March 2014, Pelham left The Square for a Melbourne restaurant.
+In March 2014, Pelham left The Square to go to work at a Melbourne restaurant.

-Gary Foulkes, one of The Square's sous chef from 2005 to 2011, then succeeded Pelham in late March 2013 after Foulkes's two-year world travelling.
+Gary Foulkes, one of The Square's sous chefs from 2005 to 2011, then succeeded Pelham in late March 2013 after Foulkes's two-year world traveling.
 Foulkes left The Square in March 2016 when it was sold to MARC.
 Foulkes later became the executive chef of Angler at South Place Hotel, owned by D&D London, in June 2016.

 Other chefs

-The Square had other previous chefs.
+The Square had other chefs.
 One of the previous sous chefs was Neil Borthwick, husband of Angela Hartnett.
 Another was Australian chef Brett Graham, who started working at The Square in 2001 and became junior sous-chef in 2002.
-Graham left The Square to become the head chef (and then became chef patron) of The Ledbury, which opened in 2005 and has been co-owned by Phil Howard and Nigel Platts-Martin.
+Graham left The Square to become the head chef (and then chef patron) of The Ledbury, which opened in 2005 and has been co-owned by Phil Howard and Nigel Platts-Martin.

 Mark Kempson was a sous-chef for more than two years until 2009.
-Kempson became the head chef of Kitchen W8, which opened on 28 October 2009 under co-ownership of Howard and Rebecca Mascarenhas.
+Kempson became the head chef of Kitchen W8, which opened on 28 October 2009 under the co-ownership of Howard and Rebecca Mascarenhas.

-Bruce Poole worked at the original St James's location of The Square as one of chefs until January 1994.
-Poole would eventually establish a few restaurants, such as Chez Bruce (replacement site of Harveys), with The Square co-owner Nigel Platts-Martin as Poole's business partner.
+Bruce Poole worked at the original St James's location of The Square as one of the chefs until January 1994.
+Poole would eventually establish a few restaurants, such as Chez Bruce (original site of Harveys), with The Square co-owner Nigel Platts-Martin as Poole's business partner.

-Jun Tanaka previously worked at The Square as one of chefs.
-In September 2001, Tanaka became the head chef of his restaurant QC, which opened in that period and later reopened as Pearl in May 2004.
+Jun Tanaka previously worked at The Square as one of the chefs.
+In September 2001, Tanaka became the head chef of his restaurant QC, which later reopened as Pearl in May 2004.